SQS Dead Letter Queue

 - Choose the queue for which you want to enable DLQ

-- click on Edit and scroll down to dead letter queue section
+- click on Edit and scroll down to the dead letter queue section

-- In the DLQ section, enable it, in the choose queue, select the queue you want to use as DLQ and provide maximum number of retries and click save to finish.
-Tada,you are done !!!
+- In the DLQ section, enable it, in the chosen queue, select the queue you want to use as DLQ and provide a maximum number of retries and click save to finish.
+Tada, you are done !!!

 What an SQS DLQ can’t do?

-Dead letter queue works on receive count and if that doesn’t change, the message will not be moved to dead letter queue.
+The dead letter queue works on receive count and if that doesn’t change, the message will not be moved to the dead letter queue.

 - Do not use a DLQ in case you want to try indefinitely to process a message.

-- It’s best to design your application in a way that minimizes the number of message sent to DLQ or to avoid it altogether.
+- It’s best to design your application in a way that minimizes the number of messages sent to DLQ or to avoid it altogether.

-In this post we learnt that in order to maintain the normal flow of SQS message processing, SQS Dead letter queue comes very handy.
-It let’s us store failed messages so that we can debug later the cause of failure.
+In this post, we learnt that in order to maintain the normal flow of SQS message processing, the SQS Dead letter queue comes very handy.
+It lets us store failed messages so that we can debug later the cause of failure.

-We also had a look on feature of sqs DLQ, it’s benefit and how to create one in AWS console.
-To sum up, consider using them when you want to segregate failed message for later processing/debugging.
+We also had a look at the features of SQS DLQ, its benefit and how to create one in the AWS console.
+To sum up, consider using them when you want to segregate failed messages for later processing/debugging.